 There is no default value for this command.
-If the user does not configure an SR tunnel MTU, the MTU is determined by IGP as described below.
+If the user does not configure a segment routing tunnel MTU, the MTU, in bytes, is determined by IGP as follows:

-'''

-SR_Tunnel_MTU = MIN {Cfg_SR_MTU, IGP_Tunnel_MTU- (1+ frr-overhead)4} Where:
+SR_Tunnel_MTU = MIN {Cfg_SR_MTU, IGP_Tunnel_MTU - (1 + frr - overhead) × 4} Where:

-'''

-- Cfg_SR_MTU is the MTU configured by the user for all SR tunnels within an IGP instance using the CLI shown above.
-If no value was configured by the user, the SR tunnel MTU is determined by the IGP interface calculation. - IGP_Tunnel_MTU is the minimum of the IS-IS or OSPF interface MTU among all the ECMP paths or among the primary and LFA backup paths of this SR tunnel. - frr-overhead is set the following parameters: - value of ti-lfa [max-sr-frr-labels labels] if loopfree-alternates and ti-lfa are enabled in this IGP instance - 1 if loopfree-alternates and remote-lfa are enabled but ti-lfa is disabled in this IGP instance - otherwise, it is set to 0
+- Cfg_SR_MTU is the MTU configured by the user for all segment routing tunnels within an IGP instance using the preceding CLI commands.
+If no value was configured by the user, the segment routing tunnel MTU is determined by the IGP interface calculation. - IGP_Tunnel_MTU is the minimum of the IS-IS or OSPF interface MTU among all the ECMP paths or among the primary and LFA backup paths of this segment routing tunnel. - frr-overhead is set the following parameters: - value of ti-lfa [max-sr-frr-labels labels] if loopfree-alternates and ti-lfa are enabled in this IGP instance - 1 if loopfree-alternates and remote-ifa are enabled but ti-ifa is disabled in this IGP instance - otherwise, it is set to 0